raspberrypilearning/jam-worksheets/sense-hat-sensors.md

     sense.set_pixels(happy)
     ```

-1. Run the code with `F5` and you should see a sad face, a normal face and a sad face.
+1. Run the code with `F5` and you should see a sad face, a normal face and a happy face appear.

+## And breathe...

 1. Replace the last 5 lines with: